lucasmz-dev/microG-wiki/Problem-Apps.md

 Most apps work nicely with microG.
 Some candidates are causing some problems.
 Here we're collecting problems - and hopefully solutions.

+### Regarding problem Google apps:

+Do not submit an app here if your app is made by Google, and the logcat/stack trace shows that it is missing an "EXTENDED_ACCESS" permission, but instead open an issue report with the package name of the app, the stack trace/logcat and (preferably) the signature of the app.
+The issue will then be resolved in short order in a newer version of microG.

 | App                        | App Version     | microG Version       | OS             | Phone      | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Problem&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Workaround | Usable | Related issue |
 |----------------------------|-----------------|----------------------|----------------|------------|---------|------------|--------|---------------|